fengqunltd/flc_core/README.md

 FlashChain Core is the FlashChain blockchain implementation and command-line interface.
 The web wallet is [FlashChain UI](https://github.com/fengqunltd/flc_ui).

-Visit [BitShares.org](https://www.feng-qun.com/) to learn about BitShares and join the community at [BitSharesTalk.org](https://flashchain.org/).
+Visit [BitShares.org](https://www.feng-qun.com/) to learn aboutflashchain and join the community at [BitSharesTalk.org](https://flashchain.org/).

-**NOTE:** The official BitShares git repository location, default branch, and submodule remotes were recently changed.
+**NOTE:** The officialflashchain git repository location, default branch, and submodule remotes were recently changed.
 Existing repositories can be updated with the following steps:

     git remote set-url origin https://github.com/fengqunltd/flc_core.git